pmilet/domainevents/README.md

   Match match = new Match(dispatcher);
   Outcome outcome = new Outcome(dispatcher);
    ```
-  Note: Normally you will register the DomainEventDispatcher instance in your IoC container.
+  Note: a better option is to register the DomainEventDispatcher instance in your IoC container.

 ### 3. Trigger domain events from your business logic